-We shall put forward four strong agreements in accordance with the approach clarified in the section 1.C.
-We shall analyze more intensively two of them.
-We first settled on a Participatory Guarantee System set up by Les Grosses Légumes.
+We put forward four strong agreements in accordance with the approach clarified in section 1.3.
+We analyze more intensively two of them.
+We first settled on a participatory guarantee system set up by Les Grosses Légumes.
 This agreement is more complex than the others and may be understood only through the dilemmas that it had to overcome.
-So, on the following pages we shall dwell more on the tests to which this agreement was put.
-In contrast, the Agribio agreement concerning the building of a flourmill was not subjected to tough tests.
+So, we dwell more on the tests to which this agreement was put.
+In contrast, the Agribio, agreement concerning the building of a flourmill was not subjected to tough tests.
 On the other hand, it was strongly materialized.
 This explains our decision to study the objects of this agreement in greater depth.
 Finally, we decided to give more rapid overviews of two agreements concerning the marketing systems adopted by Les Grosses Légumes and Agribio.
-These two agreements are necessary to compare and discuss our findings, but they must not be considered to be representative of the entire analytical process that was followed.
-This section is organized as follows: we start by briefly presenting the organization in each case study, after which we tackle the analysis of the reached agreements (Subsections A and B).
-Finally, we elaborate on the principles underlying the different agreements studied and we compare them with the recurrent "themes" (see Section 1.B) found in the literature (Subsection C).
+These two agreements are necessary to compare and discuss our findings, but they must not be considered to be representative of the entire analytical process followed.

+This section is organized as follows: We start by briefly presenting the organization in each case study, after which we tackle the analysis of the reached agreements (sections 2.1 and 2.2).
+Finally, we elaborate on the principles underlying the different agreements studied and we compare them with the recurrent themes (see section 1.2) found in the literature (section 2.3).

-A. Les Grosses Légumes
+2.1.
+Les Grosses légumes

-Les Grosses Légumes is a network of thirteen farmers, 300 households, and the members of the non-profit association Solidairement.
+Les Grosses Légumes is a network of 13 farmers, 300 households, and the members of the nonprofit association Solidairement.
 The latter consists of just a few people, but is the entity that gave rise to the network, which was created in 2009.
-Solidairement and the network get large subsidies from the Walloon Region.
+Solidairement and the network receive large subsidies from the Walloon Region.
 Meix-devant-Virton, a village in the south of Belgium that is marked by a very high unemployment rate, is the hub of Les Grosses Légumes.
-In addition to the thirteen farmers of the network, ten farmers who do not have contracts with Les Grosses Légumes also supply the network from time to time, as needed.
+In addition to the 13 farmers of the network, 10 farmers who do not have contracts with Les Grosses Légumes also supply the network from time to time, as needed.

 Solidairement was created to raise awareness about various subjects linked to consumption.
-To achieve this, Solidairement set up a socially-oriented cooperative, among other things.
+To achieve this, Solidairement set up a socially oriented cooperative, among other things.
 This cooperative took over the sole grocery store in the village in order to supply families in the region with locally-produced organic vegetables.
-Meix-devant-Virton and, more generally, Luxembourg Province and the southeastern part of Belgium form a region that is devoted practically exclusively to raising cattle.
+Meix-devant-Virton and, more generally, Luxembourg Province (the southeastern part of Belgium) form a region that is devoted practically exclusively to raising cattle.
 Ensuring a sufficient supply of fresh vegetables there was thus very difficult.
-This is the context in which Solidairement set up the Les Grosses

-Légumes network4 in order to try to get regional farmers to grow vegetable, diversify their production systems, and get in touch with consumers.
+This is the context in which Solidairement set up the Les Grosses Légumes network in order to try to get regional farmers to grow vegetables, diversify their production systems, and get in touch with consumers.